Martin-FABI/Phylogenomics_scripts/README.md

 10_msa_outlier.py - Python script that detects outliers in a MSA (this is a work in progress)

+11_run_iqtree_per_genus.sh - A shell script to run IQtree on several data sets within a subfolder (Primary_directory --> subfolder with data)

 Note: All scripts to automate processess were developed by MPA Coetzee with the help of ChatGPT 5 (Thinking module)

 ## DATASET: